 DANNY GAWLOWSKI is the Photo/Video Editor for The Seattle Times.
 He studied photojournalism at Ball State University and documentary filmmaking at the Seattle Film Institute.

-He learned most of what he knows while working for great picture editors at The Bellingham Herald, The Dallas Morning News, The Concord Monitor, The Courier and Press and other great visual newspapers.
+He learned most of what he knows while working and interning for great picture editors at The Bellingham Herald, The Dallas Morning News, The Concord Monitor, The Courier and Press and other great visual newspapers.

 In addition to volunteering for The Kalish, Danny serves as president of the Associated Press Photo Managers Association.

 A Michigan native, Danny loves to talk on and on about harsh Midwest winters, Midwest work ethic and Midwest friendliness.
 However, he has traded all that for the beautiful Pacific Northwest, where he lives with his wife, Josie Liming, and two sons, Asher and Corbin.